tehshop/WordPress-Importer/README.md

-# WP content importer used in OCDI
+# WP content importer used in OCDI and WP Merlin

-List of files used in OCDI plugin (from the original repo):
+List of files from the original repo:

 - class-logger-cli.php,
 - class-logger.php,